MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Issue**: Are virtual tape libraries supported?

 **Workaround**: Virtual tape libraries configured with a virtual fiber channel adapter are supported on DPM 2019 or later with certified hardware.
-For a current list of supported hardware see [Compatible Tape Libraries](/SystemCenterDocs/dpm/dpm-compatible-tape-libraries.md).
-To check if your tape library is supported by the virtual fiber channel adapter, please contact your tape hardware vendor and ask them to [Verify tape library compatibility](~/dpm/identify-compatible-tape-libraries.md).
+For the current list of supported hardware, see [Compatible Tape Libraries](/SystemCenterDocs/dpm/dpm-compatible-tape-libraries.md).
+To check if your tape library is supported by the virtual fiber channel adapter, please contact your tape hardware vendor and ask them to [verify tape library compatibility](~/dpm/identify-compatible-tape-libraries.md).

 ::: moniker-end